closemarketing/bootstrap-shortcodes-for-content/README.md

 - type -> post or tax
 - col -> Elements visibles
 - titlep -> true or false.
 Show Title's post in carousel

+[links] - List of all links added in Links admin menu.